Abhinandan-Kushwaha/react-native-gifted-charts/README.md

 npm i react-native-canvas react-native-webview
 ```

-You can omit the above packages if you don't intend to use Pie chart or Donuut chart.
+You can omit the above packages if you don't intend to use Pie chart or Donut chart.

 For iOS-